zer0cache/matic-docs/docs/edge/faq/Tokens.md

 ## How to set the currency(token) symbol?

-The token symbol is just a UI thing, so it cannot be configured or harcoded anywhere in the network.
+The token symbol is just a UI thing, so it cannot be configured or hardcoded anywhere in the network.
 But you can change it when you add the network to a wallet, like Metamask, for example.